codr7/alisp/README.md

 ### types

-The following types are provided out of the box, but it's trivial to add new ones.
+The following types are provided out of the box, adding more is trivial.

 - Bool - Boolean values
 - Func - Functions as values